-When it came to choosing a new bathtub, I quickly got overwhelmed by how many bathtub types there are.
+When it came to choosing a new bathtub, I was surprised by just how many bathtub types there are.
 There are so many options—so many designs, materials and sizes.
-But after I learned the basic tub types, my whole mission of buying a new bathtub became much less daunting.

 In this guide, we’ll take a look at each of these 8 basic tub types.